gfranko/jquery.selectBoxIt.js/CONTRIBUTING.md

 [annotated source code](http://www.gregfranko.com/jquery.selectBoxIt.js/docs/jQuery.selectBoxIt.html).

 ## Unit Tests
-All unit tests are written using the Jasmine Framework
+All unit tests are written using the [Jasmine](http://pivotal.github.com/jasmine/) Framework.
+See the linked pages for a great introduction.

 ## Setting up the SelectBoxIt build environment